Naty89/PeptideScreening/README.md

 # Cyclic Peptide Design and Screening Pipeline

-Automated end-to-end pipeline for designing and screening cyclic peptides that bind to protein pockets using pocket detection, AI-driven design, and hydrogen bond analysis.
+Automated end-to-end pipeline for designing and screening cyclic peptides that bind to protein pockets using pocket detection and hydrogen bond analysis.

 ## Overview